marcosjom/lib-auframework-app-src/README.md

 # lib-auframework-app-src

-Library to add and OS's abstraction layers into command-line-tools and cores for visual-apps and services in C++, like:
+Library to add an OS's abstraction layer into command-line-tools and cores for visual-apps and services in C++, including:

-- Rendering view.
+- The main rendering view (OpenGL).
 - Keyboard actions (virtual and physical)
 - Mouse/multi-touch actions
 - Files drag-and-drop
+- Copy/paste clipboard
-- Autocomplete visual hints (iOS and Android)
+- Visual hints for text autocompletion (iOS and Android)
 - Others...

 This library depends of: